PySimpleGUI/PySimpleGUI/docs/cookbook.md

 When you "read" a window, you are returned a tuple consisting of an `event` and a dictionary of `values`.

 The `event` is what caused the read to return.
-It could be a button press, some text clicked, a list item chosen, etc, or `None` if the user closes the window using the X.
+It could be a button press, some text clicked, a list item chosen, etc, or `WIN_CLOSED` if the user closes the window using the X.

 The `values` is a dictionary of values of all the input-style elements.
 Dictionaries use keys to define entries.
 If your elements do not specificy a key, one is provided for you.
 These auto-numbered keys are ints starting at zero.